Connect to a Kafka cluster

 import confluent_kafkadef error_callback(err):raise errproducer = confluent_kafka.Producer({"bootstrap.servers": "<host>:<port>","security.protocol": "SASL_SSL","sasl.mechanism": "SCRAM-SHA-512","sasl.username": "<user_name>","sasl.password": "<password>","ssl.ca.location": "<path>","error_cb": error_callback,})producer.produce("<topic_name>", "message")producer.flush(60)Specify:

-<host>— the node's DNS address;<port>— connection port;<user_name>— the user name with the producer role that has access to the topic;<password>— the user password;<path>— the full path to the root certificate;<topic_name>— the topic name.
+<host>— node DNS address; ;<port>— connection port;;<user_name>— user name with the producer role who has access to the topic; ;<password>— user password; ;<path>— full path to the root certificate; ;<topic_name>— topic name.

 -